 And it’s true that Queens is where it all began for Trump, who was born in the borough on June 14, 1946.
 It’s where he learned his first lessons from his father about working hard, and it’s where he aspired to be powerful and wealthy.

-Here are some of the places in New York City that are connected to Trump, from his childhood home to his real estate empire.
+In commemoration of his inauguration anniversary, here are some of the places in New York City that are connected to Trump, from his childhood home to his real estate empire.

 Childhood home in Jamaica Estates

 Father's buildings in Queens and Brooklyn